surifirstpin/Acubi_Tech_Doc/Analysis_TD.md

 To carry out Multi-level grouping.
 Apply group to any of the 2 dimension fields.

-> **For instance** : In the below image grouping has been applied to dimension fields customer and hub.
-In retrieved data below on expanding customer it displays the perspective Hub that belongs to customer, on further expansion it displays city names that fall under the specific state  as shown in below image.
+> **For instance** : In the below image grouping has been applied to dimension fields **customer and hub.** In data retrieved below on expanding HUB it displays the perspective Hub that belongs to customer, on further expansion it displays city names that fall under the specific state  as shown in below image.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/0b15f99af3dde5ba74467811bdd3ff84e8ae541b/images/New_version5/TD_Reports_10.png)
 ## Find